3 July 2026

 </section>

-We used the selectors together forming a heirchy, but we could have split them apart.
-This would allow them to apply to additional elements outside of said heirachy, in additon to the ones we defined
+We used those selectors together, forming a hierarchy — but we could just as easily split them apart.
+That would let each one apply to additional elements outside that hierarchy, in addition to the ones we already defined:

 section {